 - A professional or supervisor who can attest to your professional qualification, abilities, and temperament for the field.

-- Complete a personal statement (3-5 pages maximum) that address the following: > - Who you are and your reasons for choosing a career in school counseling; > - Why you have chosen GMercyU’s school counseling program; > - What being a school counselor means to you, and personal characteristics that > make you uniquely suited for such a career; > - Your expectations of learning in an online program and your ability to meet > those expectations;
+- Complete a personal statement (3-5 pages maximum) that address the following:

+- Who you are and your reasons for choosing a career in clinical mental health counseling;

+- Why you have chosen GMercyU’s online clinical mental health counseling program;

+- What being a clinical mental health counselor means to you, and personal characteristics that make you uniquely suited for such a career;

+- Your expectations of learning in an online program and your ability to meet those expectations;

 - How you plan to complete the field placement demands of the program.

 - Attend a personal interview with program staff.

 NOTE: If your GPA was lower than 3.0, you must provide proof of acceptable scores on the Graduate Record Examination (GRE).
 We require a combined score of 292 or higher, and you must also complete the analytical writing test.

 The GRE requirement is waived for applicants who currently hold a graduate degree or applicants who achieved a GPA of 3.0 or higher.